Skip to main content

 What’s Covered:

 The University of California system and California State University system have an enormous effect on higher education, the state of California, and the nation as a whole.
-Together, they’re home to roughly 700,000 students and a combined six million living alumni.
+Together, they’re home to nearly 800,000 students and a combined six million living alumni.

 Wondering which system is better for you?
-Here’s a comprehensive overview, including size, location, outcomes, application requirements, and more.
+Here’s a comprehensive overview of the two, including factors such as size, location, outcomes, application requirements, and more.

 Overview of the UC and Cal State Schools